Blockchain in Agriculture – Improving Agricultural Techniques

 Storing data on the blockchain can also ensure if the compliance has been met at every step of the food supply chain.

-Step3: Supply of Processed Food to Wholesalers and Retailers
+Step 3: Supply of Processed Food to Wholesalers and Retailers

-Step4: Consumers can backtrace the supply chain
+Step 4: Consumers can backtrace the supply chain

 As blockchain brings transparency in the food supply chain ecosystem, it will be easier to figure out when and how food has been contaminated.

-The ads can be fetched and stored directly from the Blockchain.
-Pixel Servers running on the top of Google Compute Engine fulfill the ads requests.
+The ads can be fetched and stored directly from the blockchain.
+Pixel Servers running on top of the Google Compute Engine fulfill the ad requests.
 Modeling and Analytics run on the ads and campaign results via a wide range of methods.

-BigQueryis used for querying and loading data to explore the campaign’s effectiveness.
+BigQuery is used for querying and loading data to explore the campaign’s effectiveness.
 On the other hand, the prediction API is used for implementing machine learning algorithms to the history of bidding results for improving the campaigns.